stacksgov/sips/sips/sip-02X/sip-02X-wallet-interface.md

 The user/wallet may choose to ignore/override them.
 Optional params are marked with a `?`.

-Methods can be namespaced under `stx_` if used in more generic settings (see WBIP-002) and other more Ethereum inspired domains.
+Methods can be namespaced under `stx_` if used in more generic settings and other more Ethereum inspired domains.
 In other cases (e.g. WalletConnect), the namespace may already be given by meta-data (e.g. a `chainId` field) and can be omitted.
 On the predominant `StacksProvider` global object, the methods can be used without a namespace, but wallets may add namespaced aliases for convenience.